Photograph courtesy of Joanne Flack.

 Joseph immigrated to South Africa to work in banking.

-Joseph is also remembered on ST. BARTHOLOMEW’S CHURCH WAR MEMORIAL, Ipswich.
+Joseph is also remembered on the war memorial at ST. BARTHOLOMEW’S CHURCH, Ipswich.

 1st Infantry (Durban Light Infantry) S.A.
 Forces: